forcedotcom/SalesforceMobileSDK-Package/sfdx/README.md

 -> sfdx mobilesdk:ios:listtemplates --help
 Usage: sfdx mobilesdk:ios:listtemplates

-list available Mobile SDK templates
+list available Mobile SDK templates to create an iOS native mobile application

 This command displays the list of available Mobile SDK templates.
+You can copy repo paths from the output for use with the createwithtemplate command.

 ```